aa-abhinavacharya/Data_Analysis_With_Python_Project_Acquistion_Analysis_Part_2/README.md

 ### Objectives :-

-1.Load data efficiently from multiple CSV files.
+1. Load data efficiently from multiple CSV files.

-2.Conduct exploratory analysis on large-scale datasets.
+2. Conduct exploratory analysis on large-scale datasets.

-3.Combine multiple DataFrames to create a comprehensive view.
+3. Combine multiple DataFrames to create a comprehensive view.

-4.Generate new columns to support deeper analytical insights.
+4. Generate new columns to support deeper analytical insights.

-5.Filter, sort, and aggregate data to identify and summarize critical information.
+5. Filter, sort, and aggregate data to identify and summarize critical information.

-6.Work with date and time fields to perform time series analysis.
+6. Work with date and time fields to perform time series analysis.

-7.Create visualizations to effectively communicate key findings.
+7. Create visualizations to effectively communicate key findings.

-8.Streamline and optimize the data import workflow.
+8. Streamline and optimize the data import workflow.

-9.Export summary tables tailored for stakeholder review.
+9. Export summary tables tailored for stakeholder review.

 ## Problem Solving